 Perhaps that’s on purpose because they want trustworthy feedback on what others think that process should look like, so they can do it right.

 Wasting large amounts of time and resources on consultants who charge through the roof, only to tell organizations what they are missing (rather than solving the problem) doesn’t help a business.
 Especially the small business.

 A practical, affordable and secure solution already exist.
 It’s called CUICK TRAC.

 The Adequate Security Solution to CMMC Level 3 Requirements

 CUICK (quick) TRAC is built for the small to medium size business defense contractor.
 Every DFARS 7012/NIST SP 800-171 Rev 1 technical and non-technical requirement, implemented, in as few as 14 days.

-In order to become CMMC Level 3 certified, contractors will need NIST SP 800-171 Rev 1 as a baseline.
-All additional practices and processes required to be CMMC Level 3 (once officially released), will also be included with CUICK TRAC.
+In order to become CMMC Level 3 certified, contractors will need NIST SP 800-171 Rev 1 in place as a baseline.
+All additional practices and processes required to be CMMC Level 3, are also be included with CUICK TRAC.